[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text _builder_version=”3.0.105″]

-Native Roots, another marijuana chain, also has an unincorporated Boulder County dispensary just outside of Longmont, at 19 S. Sunset St.
+Native Roots, another marijuana pot shop chain, also has an unincorporated Boulder County dispensary just outside of Longmont, at 19 S. Sunset St.

 But Native Roots’ name was not on the list provided by Lewis, and company spokeswoman Shannon Fender said in a Friday night email that “after careful consideration, Native Roots has decided not to pursue annexation into the city of Longmont.”

 Owners, managers or spokespersons for the other applicants could not immediately reached for comment.